Voidstrider/Consequences/README.md

 She wore a **what she wore**

-He said, What the devil?
+He said, "What the devil?"

 She said **"what she said"**